rarebreed/excursor/README.md

 excursor means to scout or spy in latin.  `excursor` is a tool to learn about machine learning from first principles.
 This means understanding the math behind how different machine learning models work.
-It will focus on Bayesian Neural Networks (BNN), and specifically Pretrained Fitted Networks (PFN).
-Since PFN are also transformers, it will cover them as well.

-It does so with tutorials on math including:
+It will focus on Bayesian Neural Networks (BNN).
+To learn about BNN's, we will first learn about Bayesian inference, and to do this we will need to learn about probability and statistics.
+To fulfill this goal, excursor has a series of tutorials on math including:

 - Linear algebra
     - linear equations and transformations